replicatedhq/replicated-field-labs/instruqt/support-cli/03-collect-support-bundle/assignment.md

 curl https://krew.sh/support-bundle | bash
 ```

+Note: If the kubernetes cluster was kURL then the support-bundle plugin would have been pre-installed.

-Then the bundle generation itself:
+Then the bundle generation command:
 ```
 kubectl support-bundle secret/default/kotsadm-support-cli-${INSTRUQT_PARTICIPANT_ID}-supportbundle --redactors=configmap/default/kotsadm-redact-spec/redact-spec,configmap/default/kotsadm-support-cli-${INSTRUQT_PARTICIPANT_ID}-redact-spec/redact-spec
 ```

+Run both of the above commands now to generate the CLI support bundle.
-Note the above support-bundle command launches a console ui on the bundle contents
+Note that the support-bundle cli command launches a console ui to view the bundle contents

 ### 3. CLI Support Bundle Analysis